As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Paint can chip over time with heavy use
+• Paint/coating can chip over time if dropped

 Check Latest Price on Amazon